 I’ve only fat tire biked once before and it wasn't for long.
 I’ve been feeling a little adventurous lately and it occurred to me that I needed to give fat tire biking another chance.
-Of course, I don't tend to jump in and not do things the way you would think one who was new to a sport might.
-Who said you need to take it easy when learning a new sport?
+But who said you need to take it easy when learning a new sport?
 Let's take it from the top, literally.

-I decided that it would be a wonderful and very adventurous idea to fat tire bike the toll road, through the snow, all the way to the top of Whiteface Mountain, and then ride the fat tire bike all the way down the toll road!
-It’s a very steep five miles up, and a spectacular 5-mile ride down, at least that was the hope.
-I’ve skied this several times in the winter as a kid and seeing how I have been too lazy to get my cross-country skis out of the shed yet, why not fat tire bike it?
+I decided that it would be a wonderful and very adventurous idea to fat tire bike the toll road, through the snow, all the way to the top of Whiteface Mountain, and then ride the fat tire bike all the way down!
+It’s a steep five mile bike up, and a spectacular ride down.
+At least that was the hope.
+I’ve skied this several times in the winter as a kid and seeing how I have been too lazy to get my cross-country skis out of the shed yet, I thought, "why not fat tire bike it?"
 I stopped by Placid Planet Bicycles in Lake Placid to pick up the fat tire bike rental.
 High Peaks Cyclery also has a bunch of fat tire bike rentals in Lake Placid.

 I called up a couple friends and they said they would meet me at the toll house gate the next morning.
-I managed to get a bit of sleep the previous night, however I woke up earlier than usual, all anxious for the big climb ahead.
-I’m not sure what it is about winter sports, but I always have this fear that I’m going to be way too cold, possibly freeze, and be unable to complete that days adventure.
+I managed to get a bit of sleep the previous night; however, the morning of I woke up earlier than usual, anxious for the big climb ahead.
+I’m not sure what it is about winter sports, but I always have this fear that I’m going to be way too cold, possibly freeze, and be unable to complete the adventure.
 I’m also not in as great of shape as I was this summer.
 I’m pretty new to this whole winter sports thing.

 With my fat tire bike squished into the back of my car I was off to the mountain with the heat blasting.
-The roads were a little dicey especially as I started up the mountain and got closer to the toll house.
 It seemed like the sun was trying to break through — but it wasn’t getting any warmer.
 I just watched as my car thermometer continued to drop even further as the car climbed its way up the Veterans' Memorial Highway towards the toll house.

-At the top I parked the car and waited for my friends to arrive.
+At the toll house, I parked the car and waited for my friends to arrive.
 I could hear the wind howling against my car.
 I remember thinking, “What in the world have I gotten myself into?”
-And, if I actually did this, my hot chocolate at the end of the day was going to be the best and warmest hot chocolate I have ever had.
+And, "if I actually did this, my hot chocolate at the end of the day is going to be the best and warmest hot chocolate I have ever had."

 This day was filled with high expectations and I was going to power through it.
 With that, I opened the door and began to get my bike out of the car and all my things ready.
-Why I didn’t adjust the seat height before I left the house, I have no idea.
-Now it was a battle to hold the cold allen wrench and adjust my seat as the snowy winds continued to come down on me.
 After that I jumped back into the car to warm back up, expecting my friends to arrive at any moment.

 Not too long after, one of my friends showed up and decided to ski instead of bike with us.
 When my other friend arrived I helped her unload her bike, as we all acknowledged how cold it was.
 We walked our bikes to the other side of the gate where we found ourselves quickly immersed in a couple feet of snow.
 Unsure if we would be able to bike up the toll road, we got on our bikes and began to pedal up the road.
 A few seconds later we both hadn’t made it an inch.
 Our back tires were spinning out.